priyanalliah/ai-agentic-bootcamp-ATT/Supervisor_Instructions_v2.md

 > **Console option (SaaS):** Go to **Knowledge Bases → Add knowledge base**, then upload `wxo_assets/knowledge_bases/incident_resolution_guides.yaml`. -->

 #### 4) Quick sanity checks
 - Test your agent with the following prompt: `"UPS unit failed at site S002.
 Generator did not auto-start.
-Site running on battery only." what is the error type and resolution plan?`
+Site running on battery only."
+What is the error type and resolution plan?`
 - The agent should respond with both the **error type** and the **resolution plan**.